 Autism and the doctor visit: Communication tips for success

-By pediatrician Kristin Sohl, of the University of Missouri’s Thompson Center for Autism and Neurodevelopmental Disorders.
+This post is by pediatrician Kristin Sohl, of the University of Missouri’s Thompson Center for Autism and Neurodevelopmental Disorders.
 The Thompson Center is one of 13 sites in the Autism Speaks Autism Treatment Network.

 As readers of this website know well, doctor visits can be a challenge for patients with autism, their families and healthcare providers.
 In my role as a pediatrician, I’ve summarized several steps that providers and families can take to make medical visits more successful.
 All of them require good communication between the provider and parent before, during and after medical visits.